Qiskit/qiskit_sphinx_theme/docs_guide/intro/new_doc_project.rst

 Build and publish
 """"""""""""""""""

-Your documentation will be deployed to `IBM Cloud Object Storage <https://www.ibm.com/cloud/object-storage>`_, where qiskit.org is hosted, with `Rclone <https://rclone.org>`_, a command-line program that enables you to manage content from the cloud.
+If you are deploying your documentation to a qiskit.org domain, then your documentation will need to be deployed to `IBM Cloud Object Storage <https://www.ibm.com/cloud/object-storage>`_, where qiskit.org is hosted, with `Rclone <https://rclone.org>`_, a command-line program that enables you to manage content from the cloud.

 Before starting with this step, it is necessary to ask a `Qiskit organization administrator <https://github.com/orgs/Qiskit/people?query=role%3Aowner>`_ to create a data container or `bucket <https://dataplatform.cloud.ibm.com/docs/content/wsj/manage-data/cos_buckets.html?locale=en>`_ called ``qiskit-org-web-resources/documentation/x``, from whose content the page ``qiskit.org/documentation/x`` will be generated, and to add some encrypted credentials to your repo.
 These credentials are: